What if the key to better hepatitis C care is rethinking what we mean by “culturally safe”?

 Learning Outcomes:

-1. Explain how person-centred care and universal safety principles can strengthen the quality and cultural responsiveness of services.
+1. Describe how person-centred care and universal safety principles can strengthen the quality and cultural responsiveness of health and community service.

-2. Recognise how stigma, unconscious bias and intersectional identities influence people’s experiences, access to care and health outcomes.
+2. Recognise how stigma, unconscious bias, and intersecting identities influence people’s experiences of care, access to services, and health outcomes.

-3. Integrate lived experience perspectives to improve inclusivity, trust and responsiveness within clinical and community settings.
+3. Apply lived experience insights to support greater inclusivity, trust, and responsiveness within clinical, community, and service settings.

-4. Identify practical and scalable translational strategies that support system-level improvements and more equitable care pathways.
+4. Identify practical and scalable translational strategies to support system-level improvement and more equitable care pathways.

 Endorsement and CPD: